gschmutz/datahub-extensions/custom_sources/process-archive/README.md

-# Avro Source
+# Process Archive Source

-This is a custom source which reads Avro files (avsc) and register them as DataSets in DataHub.
+This is a custom source which reads Avro files (avdl) from the Process Archive and register them as DataSets in DataHub.

 ## Important Capabilities